-Over its years of productive work, the firm of Northwood & Chivers had an enormous impact on the look and life of Winnipeg and were responsible for some of the city’s most iconic buildings.
+Over its years of productive work, Northwood & Chivers had an enormous impact on the look and life of Winnipeg and was responsible for some of the city’s most iconic buildings.
 The firm began in the mid-1920s, when already active architects George W. Northwood (1877 - 1959) and Cyril William Upton Chivers (1879-1969) decided to once again forge a professional partnership.
-The two had previously briefly partnered in 1905 to create – with Northwood’s Ottawa partner Werner Noffke – the short lived firm of Northwood Noffke and Chivers.
-Amongst the many renowned structures which this new partnership created from the Twenties onward was the seminal, Tudor, Assiniboine Park Pavilion (1929) – a three-storey, half-timbered block topped by a soaring, matching, tower.
-This design recalled the arrangement presented by the earlier 1908 pavilion (lost to a fire not long before their project commenced) which likewise presented a central tower and lower main structure.
+The two had previously briefly partnered in 1905 to create – with Northwood’s Ottawa partner Werner Noffke – the short-lived firm of Northwood Noffke and Chivers.
+Amongst the many renowned structures this new partnership created from the 1920s onward was the seminal, Tudor, Assiniboine Park Pavilion (1929) – a three-storey, half-timbered block topped by a soaring, matching tower.
+This design recalled the arrangement presented by the earlier 1908 pavilion (lost to a fire not long before the project commenced) which likewise presented a central tower and lower main structure.
 Other notable early works by Northwood and Chivers are the neo-Gothic limestone churches All Saints Anglican Church (175 Colony Street, 1926) and St. Ignatius Roman Catholic Church (255 Stafford Street, 1928).